 If you love this recipe, try this paleo pound cake for an easy, perfectly paleo take on classic pound cake.

 Greek Yogurt Orange Pound Cake

 - 1 teaspoon baking soda

 - 1/4 cup orange zest

 - 1 teaspoon almond extract

 - 1/4 cup coconut sugar

 - 1/4 cup honey

-- Preheat the oven to 350 degree.
+- Preheat the oven to 350 degrees.
 Spray two loaf pans with non-stick spray and set aside.

 - In a small bowl, combine the flour, baking powder, and baking soda.
 Set aside.